-Choice of adjuvant is important for safe enhancement of immune response.
-Many adjuvants have been compared for their ability to elicit various aspects of immune response.
-These include alum, chitosan, inactive cholera toxin (CT), CpG DNA, monophosphoryl lipid A (MPL), poly (I:C), imiquimod and related compounds, and E. coli Heat Labile Toxin.
-Alum is an aluminum salt (Aluminum potassium sulfate, AIK(SO4)2) and has traditionally been the most widely used adjuvant in commercial vaccines.
-It has been used for nearly a century as an effective adjuvant.
-In direct comparisons, higher doses of alum are superior to most other adjuvants, including in intranasally delivered vaccines.
-Alum has been found to be equal or superior to most others for eliciting systemic immunity (in IgG1, IgG2a, IgG2b), and superior for eliciting secretory IgA (sIgA) mucosal immunity and protection against virus challenge in animal studies.27 Poly (I:C) can act as an additional adjuvant; however, it shows weak activity relative to alum, and at higher doses it has triggered severe reactions and autoimmunity in animal models.28
+Many other adjuvants can be considered.
+These include chitosan, inactive cholera toxin (CT), CpG DNA, monophosphoryl lipid A (MPL), poly (I:C), imiquimod and related compounds, and E. coli Heat Labile Toxin.
+Nonetheless, alum has been found to be equal or superior to most others for eliciting systemic immunity (in IgG1, IgG2a, IgG2b), and superior for eliciting secretory IgA (sIgA) mucosal immunity and protection against virus challenge in animal studies.27 Poly (I:C) can act as an additional adjuvant; however, it shows weak activity relative to alum, and at higher doses it has triggered severe reactions and autoimmunity in animal models.28